 Do not give your medicine to anyone else, even if they have the similar symptoms to yours.

-Avoid exposure of the treated area to excessive sunlight or overuse of a sunlamp because your skin may be more prone to sunburn while you are having ReTrieve treatment.
+Avoid exposure of the treated area to excessive sunlight or overuse of a sunlamp because your skin may be more prone to sunburn while you are having RETRIEVE treatment.
 Practice the slip/slop/slap program.
-If prolonged exposure to sunlight cannot be avoided while you are using ReTrieve, use a 30+ SPF broad-spectrum sunscreen or wear protective clothing over the treated areas.
+If prolonged exposure to sunlight cannot be avoided while you are using RETRIEVE, use at least a 30+ SPF broad-spectrum sunscreen or wear protective clothing over the treated areas.

 Other weather extremes such as strong wind or cold dry air may cause skin discomfort.
 Apply moisturiser or emollient if this occurs.
 Check with your doctor or pharmacist about suitable wind protection if you notice any unusual rash or redness.

 Do not use any skin treatments, such as skin peels or medicated dressing on the same affected areas unless your doctor has told you to.

 Check with your doctor or pharmacist which cosmetics or perfumed toiletries you can use.
 Wash off any cosmetics before you apply RETRIEVE.